Documentation

 Safety First!
 Unplug your machine to ensure there’s no live connections while working on it.
 Work in a dry environment to prevent electrical hazards.

 Start by gathering all the materials and tools listed in the sourcing pages.
-Follow these guides if you haven’t already: Printed Parts and Flashing.
+Follow these guides if you haven’t already: Printed Parts and Flashing (Software installation).

 Check the Pinout and prepare the wires if you didn’t buy the kit.